 |CD8-depleted PMC||100 million||98%|

-This is an ideal core function because the effort required to isolate 10 million cells is the same as that to isolate one billion cells.
-Rather than having all laboratories who wish to work with primary cells obtain their own IRB-approved protocol, recruit donors, and develop the expertise to purify cells, the Immunology Core performs all of these functions, and since the entire apheresis product is utilized, the price per cell is much less than if the researchers were to obtain their own cells.
-A major part of the appeal and popularity of this service is that it removes the regulatory paperwork required to work with primary cells: The Immunology Core maintains the IRB-approved protocol and the individual core users receipt of these cells is considered secondary use of de-identified human specimens which is not considered human use by both NIH and our IRB.
-This recent clarification of what human use is removes a significant burden to use primary human cells to study HIV-1.
-We have found that the decreased regulatory burden often makes it more attractive for labs to carry out even pilot experiments with primary human cells, and not resort to cell lines.
-We do maintain an inventory of frozen cells so please inquire if you would prefer frozen cells.
+This is an ideal core function because the effort required to isolate 10 million cells is the same as the effort to isolate one billion cells.
+Rather than having all laboratories who wish to work with primary cells obtain their own IRB-approved protocol, recruit donors, and develop the expertise to purify cells, the MTIC performs all of these functions, and since the entire leukapheresis product is utilized, the price per cell is much less than if the researchers were to obtain their own cells.
+A major part of the appeal and popularity of this service is that it removes the regulatory burden required to work with primary cells: The MTIC maintains the IRB-approved protocol and the individual core users receipt of these cells is considered secondary use of de-identified human specimens which is not considered human use by both the NIH and our IRB.

 Donors are not tested for any infectious agents.
 So as with all blood borne products, users are encouraged to follow universal precautions.